pkorba/anime_trace/README.md

 Do one of the following:
 1. Reply to a message containing a screenshot/video or an external link to a screenshot/video with a command `[p]trace`.
 2. Send a single message that contains a screenshot/video as an attachment and a command `[p]trace`.
 3. Send a single message that contains a link to the screenshot/video and a command `[p]trace link`.

 If your message contains both an image and a link, then the attachment will be used.
+In order to check the search quota and limit send a message with a command: `[p]trace quota`.

+## Configuration

+You can configure the plugin in maubot's control panel.
+* `preview_size` - controls the size of video preview and its thumbnail.
+Available options are:
+  * `l` - large
+  * `m` - medium (default)
+  * `s` - small
+* `api_key` - if you have your own trace.moe API key, you can put it here
+* `mute` - controls whether the video previews have sound.
+Available options are `yes` and `no` (default)
+* `cut_borders` - trace.moe can detect black borders automatically and cut away unnecessary parts of the images that would affect search results accuracy.
+This is useful if your image is a screencap from a smartphone or iPad that contains black bars.
+Available options are `yes` (default) and `no`.

 ## Notes

-- Current version doesn't support user's API keys.
-It may be added in future release.
-- Plugin supports images and videos - according to trace.moe API, any format that is supported by ffmpeg
+- Plugin supports images and videos - according to trace.moe docs, any format that is supported by ffmpeg
 - File size limit is 25 MB